civicdata/civicdata.github.io/techquity.md

 [__WarpZone__](louisvillemakesgames.org/warpzone/) - Warp Zone Louisville is Kentucky’s first, and only, collaborative workspace focused on game creators! |[__Visit__](louisvillemakesgames.org/warpzone/)

 [__Women Who Code__](https://www.womenwhocode.com/) - Women Who Code is an international non-profit organization that provides services for women pursuing technology careers and a job board for companies seeking coding professionals.
 The company aims to provide an avenue into the technology world by evaluating and assisting women developing technical skills.! |[__Visit__](https://www.womenwhocode.com/)

+[__DevFest__](https://devfest.withgoogle.com/) - DevFests are community-led, developer events hosted by GDG chapters around the globe focused on community building and learning about Google’s technologies.
+Each DevFest is inspired by and uniquely tailored to the needs of the developer community and region that hosts it.[__Meetup__](https://devfest.withgoogle.com/)

+[__Women Techmakers__](https://www.womentechmakers.com/) - Women Techmakers is Google’s global program designed to provide visibility, community and resources for women in technology.
+Its goal is to showcase the work of women in the technology industry by providing a platform to celebrate their talents and spotlight role models.[__Meetup__](https://www.womentechmakers.com/)

+[__She Codes;__](https://she-codes.org/) - she codes; is a community of women in technology, created to achieve an equal number of female and male software developers in Israel.
+Our members include women who want to learn software development or make a career shift into high-tech, developers who want to advance their skills and network with other women in high-tech and high school students who are learning to program.
+Our core values are Believe in Yourself, Perseverance, and Community. [__Visit__](https://she-codes.org/)